54nd339/Portfolio/content/posts/physics/mechanical.md

 ---
-title: Mechanical Properties of Materials
+title: Mechanical Properties of Materials - The Physics Behind Structural Stability
-description: Strength Within Unveiling the Mechanical Properties of Materials
+description: Ever wondered why bridges don’t snap or why your phone case doesn’t crumble?
+This post dives into the mechanical secrets of materials—stress, strain, elasticity, and why some materials bend while others break.
+From skyscrapers to spaghetti noodles, physics holds everything together—literally!
+Click in for a rock-solid read!
 date: 2023-01-25
 draft: false
 slug: /pensieve/physics/mechanical